-Rockwell, a Republican, was the representative for Massachusetts's 12th congressional district from 1889 to 1891.
+Rockwell was the representative for Massachusetts’s 12th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Jan 1884 to Mar 1891, Rockwell missed 568 of 1,536 roll call votes, which is 37.0%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.